Ernie Zalejski: College career

 Zalejski played for the Notre Dame Fighting Irish from 1946 to 1949.
 The Fighting Irish won 39 games and were undefeated during his time there.
 They were also national champions in 1946, 1947 and 1949.
 Zalejski was named to the Blue Gray All Star Game in 1949.

 Professional career

-Zalejski was selected by the Chicago Bears of the NFL with the 62nd pick in the 1950 NFL draft.
+Zalejski was selected by the Chicago Bears of the NFL with the 62nd pick in the fifth round of the 1950 NFL draft.
 He officially signed with the team on June 29, 1950.

 On September 9, 1950, Zalejski, George Blanda, Bob Perina, Tank Crawford, and Bob Jensen were traded to the Baltimore Colts for Dick Barwegan.
 Zalejski played in eleven games for the Colts during the 1950 season.

 Zalejski signed with the Washington Redskins in 1951.
 He was later released on September 24, 1951.

 Zalejski was signed by the Dallas Texans on May 6, 1952, but later released on August 18, 1952.

 He signed with the BC Lions of the Western Interprovincial Football Union in 1954 but was later released.